3a1b2c3/CesiumUnrealMars/README.md

 Change to top view to see your mars tile better.
 Add the geo reference in the tile sets Cesium Detail settings as shown below.
 <img src="https://user-images.githubusercontent.com/74843139/146661890-439198ac-3d7b-433f-9743-9fe58044efac.png" width=400>

-Tile set seen form below (the grid are tiles)
+Tile set seen form below (the grid are the tiles)

 ## Add a car/rover to mars